18F/ReVAL/docs/customize.md

 Of course, the target model must exist!
 See this [example module](../examples/p02_budget/models.py).
-Include model fields for the metadata fields as well as the data columns.
-It's best to also include a `ForeignKey` to the `Upload` model, to track the data flow for troubleshooting, retrating/deleting uploads, etc.
+Include model fields for the data columns, the metadata fields, a `ForeignKey` to the `Upload` model, and a `row_number` field.

 # Overriding headers